 Also, let’s not forget films – after all, the aptly named Lumière brothers were among the first filmmakers.
 Here’s a short collage of their films, which hugely influenced the visual art of the time.
 The website Culture Trip has the following list of “10 Films That Will Make You Fall In Love With Paris” – as if we need any help.
 Personally, I would omit Julie & Julia and, in its place, add Baz Luhrman’s 2001 Moulin Rouge – especially relevant to the topic of our seminar!
 In addition, Matthieu Kassovitz’s La haine (1995), a disturbing indictment of French society, offers a vitally important view of the city that is far removed from the rose-tinted idealism of many of the titles on the list, while Francis Veber’s 2006 film, La doublure (entitled The Valet in English), offers a fun, much lighter story of love and mistaken identities set in Paris.

-As for TV, you might check out two mini series, available on Netflix, entitled Plan coeur (The Hookup Plan) or Dix pour cent (Call My Agent!).
-Both are set in Paris and follow the lives of urban professionals and their personal lives, giving fun and insightful glimpses into the (fictitious) lives of working Parisians.
+As for TV, you might check out three mini series, available on Netflix, entitled Plan coeur (The Hookup Plan), Family Business, and Dix pour cent (Call My Agent!).
+They’re set primarily in Paris and follow urban professionals and their families, giving fun and insightful glimpses into the (fictitious) lives of working Parisians.

 Happy reading and viewing. À bientôt à Paris!